 If you want to know how to create a crypto exchange and make it a truly lucrative solution, check how we’ve dealt with challenges while building one of the first white label crypto exchanges in Europe.

 What is a cryptocurrency exchange platform?

-Determining what you want to end up with is crucial since “a crypto exchange” can imply different things.
+Determining what you want to end up with is crucial since “a cryptocurrency exchange” can imply different things.

 - A full-fledged trading platform where users have more than a basic understanding of crypto and are willing to become successful crypto traders.
 It’s a sophisticated technical solution and a serious investment of resources and money.
 For instance, you’ll need to develop crypto exchange software such as an order matching engine (OME), which is the backbone and beating heart of a crypto trading platform that gathers and synchronizes data across multiple trading pairs.

 - An instant crypto exchange for crypto-to-fiat and fiat-to-crypto transactions.
-Unlike a crypto payment gateway, embedded into your existing solution, a crypto exchange is a full-fledged business.
-It’s a practical option for users who don’t want to trade and need to convert one cryptocurrency to another or into fiat money.
-In this case, you have to deal with challenges such as bank integrations.
+Unlike a crypto payment gateway, embedded into your existing solution, a crypto exchange is a full-fledged business with its own business model.
+It’s a practical high-demand option with easy access for users who don’t want to trade and need to convert one cryptocurrency to another or into fiat currencies.
+In this case, you have to deal with challenges such as integrations with financial institutions.
 But, the workload is much smaller compared to a trading platform.

 Either solution can become a profitable opportunity for your business.
 In this article, we mainly focus on instant crypto exchanges.
 Let’s investigate the pain points our experts have highlighted in more detail.